reem-shaikh/70DaysOfCode/main/18-12/notes.md

 1. resolve(), .then()
 if all promises resolved, then only we use, then function and show success message
 2. reject(),  .catch()
-if all promises rejected, then we use, catch function and show error message
+if any promises rejected, then we use, catch function and show error message

 ```bash
        promise()         promise()          promise()